FAA Launches Two New Career Grant Programs

 Key Takeaways:

-• The FAA has launched two new grant programs to foster the next generation of aviation professionals.
+• The FAA has introduced two new grant programs to cultivate the next generation of aviation professionals.

-• These grants are specifically for training aircraft/UAS pilots and aviation maintenance technicians.
+• These grants specifically target the development of aircraft pilots (including UAS pilots) and aviation maintenance technicians.

 See a mistake?
 Contact us.